Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="intro-tableau"></a>
 ### Introduction to Tableau for Data Visualisation :bar_chart::chart_with_upwards_trend:
 Explore how to use Tableau for effective visualisation of your project results.
-Tableau can facilitate creation of many visualisations including aesthetically pleasing line charts and bar plots ([Intro to Tableau](https://www.youtube.com/watch?v=E833ClKqluM))
+Tableau can facilitate creation of many effective visualisations including line charts and bar plots ([Intro to Tableau](https://www.youtube.com/watch?v=E833ClKqluM)).

 <a name="domain-specific-knowledge-resources"></a>
 ## Domain-specific knowledge resources :mortar_board::books: